 And Christopher Small gives important perspectives, placing WAM within the broader picture:

-An article by Michelle Bigenho is also most instructive:
+And articles by Michelle Bigenho and Henry Stobart are most instructive:

 All this informs my work on local ritual traditions in China.
 As I commented in my post on Bigenho,

 Here’s the deal: if we come to your party, you have to come to ours too: